FluxpointDev/DevSpace/README.md

 There is also a project board here https://github.com/orgs/FluxpointDev/projects/7 with todo or in progress features for the project.

 You can also join the [Fluxpoint Discord Server](https://discord.gg/fluxpoint.dev)

+---

+### How does this work?
+This project uses .net 8 with asp.net blazor web server with SSR (server-side rendering) and MongoDB for the database.

+The website will be self-hostable on any linux server.

+You can then install the Agent service on your linux server (currently ubuntu supported) which will remotely manage your server using a websocket communication to the dashboard.